nastyroid/Nath.github.io/README.md

-# Nath.github.io
+# I'm Nat
+welcome to my domain.
-a project site for a friend
+this a project site for a friend. roji